 How to get to Oia Alpaca Cafe?

-After seeing the photos that my friends sent me when they visited OIA Alpaca Cafe, it has been on my to visit list for a while.
-Travelling to the cafe from Taipei Main Station was quite a long journey:
+After seeing the photos that my friends sent me when they visited the OIA Alpaca Cafe, it has been on my to visit list for a while.
+Traveling to the cafe from Taipei Main Station was quite a long journey: